giogam/Sudoku-Solver/README.md

 # Sudoku-Solver
-Ruby implementation of the Peter Norving's sudoku solving algorithm.
+Ruby implementation of the Peter Norvig's sudoku solving algorithm.
 Actually seems to perform like the native Python implementation; On an Intel I7 2600K solves the hard puzzle below in 1' and 15".
 There is also a little test suite based on the one found in the original article.
 For a more detailed point of view you should read [This](http://norvig.com/sudoku.html)

 #Code Sample